 Actually they were full up, having a big party of crippled children staying on a summer holiday.
 And once inside we were very well catered for – and all for only 3 euros each. for the night!

 The area from Gijon and beyond to the next city, Aviles, is heavily industrialised.
-So come morn, we took a train, west, along the coast to the small fishing port of Cudillero.
+So come morn, we took a train, west, along the coast and then cycled on to the small fishing port of Cudillero.
 Here, in the harbour we had a rather expensive meal.
 With more Asturian cider!

-Before leaving we explored a bit of this old Spanish fishing harbour.
+After pouring several glasses of the flavoursome Asturian cider down our throats and like the waiter, not spilling a drop, we went to explore a bit of this old Spanish fishing harbour.
 The Spanish love fish – all sorts of fish.
 So the ladies wanted to see what culinary delights were on offer.
 All I can say is that it was a bit more than my local Chinese fish and chippy in Purley!